 The knowledge that can get easily articulated, codified, stored, and accessed is Explicit Knowledge.
 It is also known as expressive knowledge.

 Such knowledge can be smoothly transmitted to other customers or employees and stored efficiently in certain media.
-For example, explicit knowledge is tangible, robust, and recorded in multiple types like documents and databases.
+For example, explicit knowledge is tangible, robust, and recorded in multiple documents and databases.
 Human skills and knowledge when externalized are turned into explicit knowledge.

 Consider the market research report scenario.
 It includes essential information like recent trends, project definitions, necessary documents, customer roles & behaviors, analytic reports, and additional analysis and research reports.
 Explicit knowledge examples are documented work, procedures, and policies.
 Explicit knowledge can also be in the form of audio visual files.

 What benefits does the organization grab by capturing and transferring explicit knowledge?

 - Enhances decision-making capabilities